pluralcom/eslint-config-plural/README.md

   - react native

-  This Package is developed and maintained by [plural](https://plural.com)
+This Package is developed and maintained by [plural](https://plural.com) Built with ❤️ in California

 # };